Calobrin/InvOffer_plugin/README.md

 This was meant to be a smaller little dev session, and I am happy with the results. so most of 0.1.9 development will be focusing on polishing up the messages sent to players and improving the overall feel of the plugin.

+(I also forgot to change my commit message. god damnit all)